Practicum Counselor Training

 Program Highlights

-• Orientation: Attend a structured 40-hour orientation across 2–3 partial workweeks before the fall quarter begins.
+• Orientation: A structured 40-hour orientation across 3 partial workweeks before fall quarter begins.

--Pei-Chun Hou, PhD, Practicum Coordintor, Licensed Psychologist
+- Pei-Chun Hou, PhD, Practicum Coordinator, Licensed Psychologist

 Email Dr. Hou